ethermium-dex/api-docs/README.md

 # LIMITS
 * Current API request limit is set at 1000 requests per minute.
-If you wish to send more operations, use the batch send endpoints to send multiple operations in a single request
+If you wish to send more operations, use the `batchOperations` endpoint to send multiple `orderCreate` and `orderCancel` operations in a single request

 ## Terminology
 * `base token` refers to the asset that is the `price` of a symbol.